voxpelli/restws/README.txt

  * Copy the whole restws directory to your modules directory (e.g. DRUPAL_ROOT/sites/all/modules) and activate the RESTful Web Services module.
+ * There is no user interface or such needed.

 Usage / Testing
 ---------------